dustinlyons/nixos-config/README.md

 | id_ed25519          | MacOS / NixOS    | Used to download secrets from Github. |
 | id_ed25519_agenix   | MacOS / NixOS    | Used to encrypt and decrypt secrets.  |

-You must one run of these commands:
+Run one of these commands:

 ##### Copy keys from USB drive
 This command auto-detects a USB drive connected to the current system.